augusto-rosa/sql-data-exploration/README.md

-# 🌍 COVID-19 Data Exploration using Microsoft SQL Server
+# 🌍 COVID-19 Data Exploration using SQL Server

 This project aims to perform a data exploration analysis using **Microsoft SQL Server** with public data from the [Our World in Data](https://ourworldindata.org/covid-deaths) project, which tracks the global impact of the COVID-19 pandemic.